Economists measure economic activity using several approaches, namely income, expenditure, and output. All three will produce an equal number.

 The simplest model only uses the business and household sectors.
 The two interact in the product market and the factor market.

 The household sector acts as a consumer in the goods and services market.
-But, in factor markets, they act as suppliers or sellers.
+However, in factor markets, it acts as a supplier or seller.
 Meanwhile, businesses play opposite roles in both markets, acting as suppliers in the goods and services market (product market) and buyers in the factor market.

 In this simple model, economists show us how spending on output by households becomes income for businesses and vice versa.
 In the product market, households spend their money on goods and services, which in turn become income for the business.
 The business then uses the income to purchase factors of production, such as labor, in the factor market.